How to Download Chromedriver for Selenium (Step-by-Step Guide)

 Why does this matter?

-Step 2: Visit the Official ChromeDriver Downloads Page
+Step 2: Open the Official ChromeDriver Download Page

 Now, let’s download the right version of ChromeDriver.